Redacted View

 Sample Data Population

-Drop any old version of the database (if it exists), create an index and populate the new persons
+Drop any old version of the database (if it exists), create an index and populate the new persons collection with 5 records:

 db = db.getSiblingDB("book-redacted-view");